 Smith has covered virtually every major news story over the course of his career and has played a major role in the network’s innovation of the way news is presented.
 On Shepard Smith Reporting, state-of-the-art newsgathering is enhanced with advanced technologies as well as digital and social media to bring viewers the latest hard news from the newly constructed signature studio known as The FOX News Deck.
 Additionally, Smith’s dedicated team of information specialists interrupt programming as needed at a moment’s notice to bring viewers the latest news as it unfolds throughout the afternoon and primetime lineup.

-Most recently, Smith anchored The FOX Report and Studio B, both of which ranked number one in their respective timeslots, according to Nielsen Media Research.
-This year, Smith provided wall-to-wall coverage of the shooting at the Los Angeles International Airport (LAX) and was notably on site from Boston providing live coverage during the aftermath of the marathon bombing.
+Most recently, Smith traveled to Ukraine to report on the unrest in Kiev and Crimea.
+Additionally, he provided wall-to-wall coverage of the shooting at the Los Angeles International Airport (LAX) and in 2013, he was on site from Boston providing live coverage during the aftermath of the marathon bombing.
 He also reported live from Rome during the election of Pope Francis, as well as on the retirement of Pope Benedict XVI.
 In 2011, Smith was on location from Japan following the devastating earthquake and tsunami and during the nuclear threats.
 During that same year, he provided extensive news coverage and analysis of the anti-government protests and civil unrest in Egypt and Libya.
+Prior to anchoring Shepard Smith Reporting, Smith anchored The FOX Report and Studio B, both of which ranked number one in their respective timeslots, according to Nielsen Media Research.

 Since the beginning of his tenure with FNC, Smith has covered numerous prominent news events, including Hurricane Katrina and its aftermath, the Middle East conflict from the Israel-Lebanon border, 9/11 and the subsequent war in Afghanistan, Operation Iraqi Freedom; the Columbine school massacre, and President Clinton’s impeachment trial.
 He was also one of only two television correspondents to witness the execution of Oklahoma City bomber Timothy McVeigh in June of 2001.
 Early during his career at FNC, Smith held the position of a New York-based general assignment reporter and was then promoted to a senior correspondent.